Ara-Chobanyan/Find-Students-Average/README.md

 # Purpose
-A simple program where the user can manage a group of students, and to be able to find the average grade of each student with ease.
+A simple program where the user can manage a group of students, and be able to find the average grade of each student with ease.
 # Todo

 - [x] Make a function that finds the average of a slice.